vanzytay/NIPS2018_DECAPROP/README.md

 ### Prep Scripts

 You may find them at `./prep/` where datasets such as Squad, NewsQA, SearchQA and Quasar are found.
 Many of our pre-processing scripts reference https://github.com/nusnlp/amanda.
+Please make a directory named `./corpus/` (for hosting raw datasets) and `./datasets/` for hosting prep-ed files.
+The key idea is that we prep the dataset into an `env.gz` file for training/evaluation.

 ## Notes and Disclaimer